TopRamen95/HMS/README.md

 ### 3. Setup Firebase

-Create a Firebase project and a file:
+Create a Firebase project and configure the following:

 **`src/utils/firebase.js`**